 Caveat Emptor.
 The Tao symbol reminds us that nothing is completely black or white—as each half contains a little of the other.
 While there is ample evidence to support the existence of Vimānas (and other high-tech devices from history), the dubious provenance of the Afghan ‘find’ suggests reader discretion.—Admin

-Meanwhile: Iranian scientist says he’s invented ‘time machine’
+Meanwhile: Iranian scientist says he’s invented a ‘time machine’

-“The Americans are trying to make this invention by spending millions of dollars on it where I have already achieved it by a fraction of the cost,” he said.
+“The Americans are trying to make this device by spending millions of dollars on it, whereas I have already achieved it at a fraction of the cost,” he said…